kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 ## Prepare Backend

-Now, we are going to take `VolumeSnapshot` of the PVC `source-pvc` using KubeStash.
-We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
+Now, we are going to take `VolumeSnapshot` of the PVC `source-pvc` to a GCS bucket using KubeStash.
+For this, we have to create a `Secret` with  necessary credentials and a `BackupStorage` object.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).